LewBr/Brawl/README.md

 # English

-# PlanPvP/Brawl by Lewbr Owner Fireland, BubbleSky, MineThex, Skypixel
+# PlanPvP/Brawl by Lewbr Owner PocketGames,MineThex, Mod ObliviousPE

 - First be sure to leave a star for this plugin
 - Here I will teach you how to configure the plugin.